CSC207-2024/safeTO/analysis/README.md

 In this demo, the location is preset and tested as a safe location.
 Users can choose to share this location and benefit other users who are currently at a nearby unsafe parking spots,seeking safer spaces to avoid auto thefts.

 ## Features
-- Fetches auto theft crime data for the past year and displays it.
+- Fetch Data: Uses the CrimeAnalysisFacade to fetch and process crime data.
 - Fetches all known auto theft crime data within the specified radius.
 The earliest year of thefts can be chosen by users, from 2014 to 2024.
 - Calculates the average annual rate of incidents.
 - Uses the Poisson distribution to estimate the probability of auto theft incidents exceeding a specified threshold.